Meet the Ancient Greeks and Romans

 Join us to delve into the ancient world of the Greeks and Romans through stories, archaeology, monuments, language, and arts and crafts!
 Campers will paint their own Greek vase and make their own toga.
 They will also learn about the fabled city of Troy and the saga of the Trojan War, stories of the Olympians and the birth of tragedy in ancient Greece, the wonders of the Parthenon in Athens and the foundations of democracy, the gladiators of the Colosseum in Rome and the rise and fall of the Roman Empire.
 Campers will also explore reflections of classical civilization right here on campus at places like Camp Randall, the Memorial Union, and the Chazen Museum of Art.

-Director: Professor William Aylward, Department of Classical & Ancient Near Eastern Studies, UW-Madison
+Director: Professor William Aylward, Department of Classical & Ancient Near Eastern Studies (CANES), UW-Madison

 Program Coordinator: Wendy Johnson, Language Institute, UW-Madison